donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 Newer CUDA versions have introduced cooperative kernels that might give us better options for parallelism, this hasn't yet been explored in OSPREY.
 It's not clear yet if the multi-block synchronization mechanisms are fast enough for our purposes.
-We're never huring for more conformations to minimize concurrently, so one SM per minimization has worked really well so far.
+We're never hurting for more conformations to minimize concurrently, so one SM per minimization has worked really well so far.